Dpdl-io/DpdlEngine/doc/Dpdl_embedded_C_libs.md

 The default configuration includes only a minimal set of library functions to keep the runtime as small as possible.

-However, more functions and libraries will be included in different distributions of the Dpdl native API library (dpdlnativeapi), see Download page.
+However, more functions and libraries will be included in different distributions of the Dpdl native API library (dpdlnativeapi).

+Also custom setups can be provided as needed.

 ## Currently supported C Libraries and Functions